-Watering indoor plants can be a tricky business, especially if you are growing houseplants for the first time.
-It all depends on the pants needs, and while some plants respond well to particular watering technique, others might not be well suited for the same.
-Here is all you need to know about how to water houseplants.
+Watering Indoor Plants can be a tricky business, especially if you are growing houseplants for the first time.
+It all depends on the plant’s needs, and while some plants respond well to particular watering techniques, others might not be well suited for the same.
+Here is all you need to know about How to Water Houseplants!

 Knowing Plants’ Needs

-There are signs that plant show when they are overwatered or underwatered such as dry and brittle leaves are an indication of lack of watering.
-When overwatered, the foliage turns yellow, hanging and limp.
-Watching out for these signs can give you an idea about plants need and change watering cycles before its too late.
+There are signs that plants show when they are overwatered or underwatered, such as dry and brittle leaves are an indication of lack of watering.
+When overwatered, the foliage turns yellow, hanging, and limp.
+Watching out for these signs can give you an idea about plants’ needs and change watering cycles before it’s too late.

 The Most Important Trick

 Indoor plants most commonly suffer from overwatering.
 They sit in moist soil for a long time, which leads to root rot.
 It’s due to the lack of sunlight and wind they receive in the closed environment causing less or no evaporation of water.

 The best way to keep your plants alive indoors is to water sensibly, only when the topsoil is dry, especially if you’re growing them in complete shade, in indirect sunlight.
 Poke your index finger 1-2 inches inside (shove it deeper if you’re dealing with a deep and narrow, large pot) to feel the moisture level.

 Check out top houseplant watering rules to follow here